Swordfish (film): Plot

 In the bank, Gabriel has one of his men escort a hostage out to demonstrate how they are rigged with explosives, so a sharpshooter kills the man.
-As other agents start to pull the hostage away from the bank, the bomb detonates, decimating her and much of the street.
+As other agents start to pull the hostage away from the bank, the bomb detonates, pulverizing her and much of the street.

 Gabriel instructs Stanley to launch the hydra and turns Holly over to him once completed.
 However, the back door triggers before they can leave the bank, leading to Stanley being recaptured while Holly is rescued.
 Gabriel threatens to kill Ginger, whom he knows is a DEA agent, unless Stanley re-siphons the money back to a Monte Carlo bank.
 Although Stanley complies, Gabriel shoots down Ginger.

 Gabriel and his men load the hostages onto a bus and demand a plane wait for them at the local airport, but while en route, the bus is lifted off by a Sikorsky S-64 Skycrane and carried across the city.
 The bus is then deposited on the roof of a skyscraper, where Gabriel deactivates the bombs and attempts to escape with his surviving men on a waiting helicopter.
 Stanley shoots down the helicopter using a rocket-propelled grenade (RPG) that Gabriel's men had left on the bus.

 Roberts takes Stanley to verify a corpse they found, believing Gabriel was a Mossad agent.
 There is no record of a DEA agent named Ginger Knowles, and her body was not found.
 Stanley recognizes the corpse as the one he discovered earlier and realizes that the whole scenario was a deception; Ginger was wearing a bulletproof vest and was working with Gabriel all along, who escaped via a different route.

 Despite Stanley not telling the police that Gabriel and Ginger are still alive, Roberts arranges for Stanley to have full custody of Holly, where they depart to places elsewhere.
 In Monte Carlo, Gabriel and Ginger withdraw the stolen money and later watch as a yacht at sea explodes.
 A news report reveals the destruction of the yacht, carrying a known terrorist, as the third such incident in weeks.